-Raspberry Pi is a tiny, dual-display, desktop computer which can be really powerful as also robot brains, smart home hub, media center, networked AI core, factory controller and much more.
+Raspberry Pi is a tiny, dual-display, desktop computer which can be really powerful as a robot brain, smart home hub, media centre, networked AI core, factory controller and much more.

-The Raspberry PLC offers a wide range of possibilities for managing industrial environments as an open-source hardware.
+The industrial Raspberry PLC offers a wide range of possibilities for managing industrial environments as an open source hardware.

-Learn how to make the most of it with the most useful tools that you will find!
+Learn how to make the most of it with the most useful tools you will find!

-W command in Linux is used to show who is logged on and what they are doing.
-This command shows the information about the users currently on the machine and their processes.
-The header shows, in this order, the current time, how long the system has been running, how many users are currently logged on, and the system load averages for the past 1, 5 and 15 minutes.
+The W command in Linux is used to show who is logged in and what they are doing.
+This command displays information about the users currently on the machine and their processes.
+The header shows, in this order, the current time, how long the system has been running, how many users are currently logged in, and the system load averages for the past 1, 5 and 15 minutes.

-Display who is online connected to your raspberry:
+It displays who is connected to your Raspberry:

-With the last command, show last login on the system and get more information about who logged on the system to get more security
+With the last command, show the last login to the system and get more information about who logged in the system to get more security.

 APT keeps a list of software sources on your Pi in a file at /etc/apt/sources.list.
-Before installing software, you sould update your package list with apt update:
+Before installing software, you should update your package list with apt update:

 sudo apt update

 sudo apt install tree -y